chauff/cse1500-web-transcripts/Lecture-3.md

 Back to object literals ... what happens if we need 1000 objects of this kind?
 What happens if a method needs to be added to all objects?
 Clearly, copy and paste is not the way to go.

-### Design pattnern I: Basic constructor
+### Design pattern I: Basic constructor

 First, let's quickly recap what classes in Java offer us:
 - we can encapsulate private members, i.e. members of the class that are not accessible externally;
-- we define constructors that define how to initialise a new object;
+- we define constructors that define how to initialize a new object;
 - we define methods (public, protected, private).

 Here is a **Java** example: